1jour1vin

 Wine rated (2020 guide) 96/100 (Extraordinary wine)

-The Viña Bosconia Gran Reserva 2001 matches the wine's profile, a little riper (is it the Grenache?) with heady aromas and a rustic touch.
-2001 saw good yields from very healthy grapes.
-They began harvesting the reds on October 15, and the last grapes were picked on October 29 in fine weather.
-The grapes ripened well, and the wine has great balance for long bottle ageing.
-It's 80% Tempranillo, 15% Garnacho and the rest Graciano and Mazuelo, fermented in 153-year-old oak foudres with indigenous yeasts and aged in used casks for 10 years.
-It has 13% alcohol, a pH of 3.4 and 6.5 grams of acidity (tartaric).
+The Viña Bosconia Gran Reserva 2001 fits the profile of the wine, a little more mature (is it the Grenache?) with heady aromas and a rustic touch.
+2001 saw good yields of very healthy grapes.
+They began harvesting the reds on October 15, and the last grapes were picked on October 29 in good weather.
+The grapes ripened well, and the wine has great balance for long bottle aging.
+It is 80% Tempranillo, 15% Garnacho, and the rest Graciano and Mazuelo, which fermented in 153-year-old oak casks with indigenous yeasts and aged in used barrels for 10 years.
+It has an alcohol content of 13%, a pH of 3.4, and 6.5 grams of acidity (tartaric).
 As the wine remained in the glass (even overnight), it became finer and more subtle.
-5000 bottles were produced.
-Bottled in July 2012.
+5,000 bottles were produced.
+It was bottled in July 2012.

 James Suckling